Witzan

 Witzаn (died in 795 in Liuni) also known by the name Witzlаus was the prince of the confederation of Obotrites.

-As an ally of Charlemagne in his war against the Saxons Witzan marched his army against Magdeburg in 782 and destroyed it completely.
-This provoked war with nearby Slavic nation of Wiltzi (Vеléti).
-In the war Obotrites allied with Franks, Sоrbs, Frisians fought against Wiltzi and Danes.
-After restoration of Saxon rebellion Witzan marched again against them and was killed in ambush by Saxons in Liuni.
+As an ally of Charlemagne in his war against the Saxons, Witzan marched his army against Magdeburg in 782 and destroyed it completely.
+This provoked war with the nearby Slavic nation of Wiltzi (Vеléti).
+In the war, the Obotrites allied with the Franks, Sоrbs, and Frisians and fought against Wiltzi and Danes.
+After restoration of the Saxon rebellion, Witzan again marched against them and was killed in an ambush by Saxons in Liuni.

 He had three successors, Thrasco, Slavomir, and Godlav.